sandordargo/sandordargo.github.io/_drafts/in_progress/technical/FINISH-overload-by-return-type-cpp.md

 A friend of mine asked me if it's posible to return different types from a function depending on the value (and not the type!) of an input parameter.
 <!--more-->

 My gut asnwer was that it's not possible to overload a function based on its return type.
 But as this friend of mine is teaching C++ at a university, I was cautious.
-He must have something going on in his mind.
+There must be something going on in his mind.

-But the definition is crystal clear.
+Still, the definition is crystal clear.
 The return type is not considered when you overload functions.

 You can overload functions  based on:
 - the type and number of parameters